andrewfromtver/astra-test-task/readme.md

 1. clone current repo
 2. cd to the repo folder
+3. move downloaded bmbox files to repo folder
-3. execute 'vagrant up'
+4. execute 'vagrant up'

-Check access to freeipa web UI from host by
+Check access to freeipa web UI from host

 1. http://localhost:8080 (will redirect to https://vm1.test.local)

-Check access to foreman web UI from host by
+Check access to foreman web UI from host

 1. https://localhost:8081

-Chech access to zabbix
+Chech access to zabbix web UI from host

 1. http://localhost:8082